Home » Our Academy » Attendance

 Illness

-Pupils should attend school on every day the school is open, unless they are really not well enough to.
+Pupils should attend school on every day the school is open, unless they are really not well enough.

-Minor ailments should not be a reason for staying at home.
+Minor illness should not be a reason for staying at home.
 If your child attends school when feeling slightly under the weather, do let a member of staff know and we will monitor them and contact you if we think they need to go home.
-If you aren’t sure whether or not to send your child to school, please contact us by phone (0117 3772990) and we will be happy to advise.
+If you aren’t sure whether to send your child to school, please contact us via phone on 0117 3772990 and we will be happy to talk this through with you.

-If your child is too ill to attend, you must notify the academy before 9:00am on the first day of absence.
-If your child is ill for more than one day, you will need to notify the academy on each morning of the absence, unless otherwise agreed.
+If your child is too ill to attend, you must contact the academy before 9:00am on the first day of absence, to let us know.
+If your child is ill for more than one day, you will need to contact the academy on each morning of the absence, unless otherwise agreed.

 Please clearly explain the symptoms your child has, when the symptoms started, and when you expect your child to be well enough to return to school.